 Emissions estimates for the source categories "public administration" and "miscellaneous and commercial" have previously been based on regional proxy activity data including GVA (as a broad indicator of economic activity across the DAs) or regional employment statistics.
-Similar to the source categories for small-scale industry and the domestic sector, there is very little detailed solid or liquid fuel use data for these sectors and hence the estimates are subject to greater error than well-documented sectors (i.e. energy-intensive industries).
+Similar to the source categories for small-scale industry and the domestic sector, there is very little detailed solid or liquid fuel use data for these sectors and hence the estimates are subject to greater uncertainty than well-documented sectors (i.e. energy-intensive industries).

-The DECC regional energy statistics (DECC, 2008b), provide estimates of fuel use by Local Authority for each of these sectors, split by solid fuel types and "oil".
+The DECC regional energy statistics (DECC, 2009b), provide estimates of fuel use by Local Authority for each of these sectors, split by solid fuel types and "oil".
 These data are estimates that are based on (i) local electricity and gas meter data, and (ii) modelled estimates of the distribution of solid and liquid fuels using proxy data, concessionary coal data and information on smoke control zones.
 The estimation methodology has been developed for the latest inventory cycle and now follows a similar method to that described for other industrial combustion (see section 1.3.2).
 For gas oil, coal and gas, the available point source emissions data and fuel use data from EUETS and the pollution inventories have been analysed to allocate emissions to the DAs.
 The remaining emissions are allocated to the DAs using the energy modelling approach consistent with the DECC regional energy statistics.

 Regional gas sales data for the commercial sector were previously reported by DTI (1992), but for later years (1995 to date) UK National Grid has provided data for regional gas use in the 73-732 MWh range.
-The UK National Grid source provides the closest data available for commercial and institutional consumers, but the total is lower than UK data reported by DECC (2008a).
+The UK National Grid source provides the closest data available for commercial and institutional consumers, but the total is lower than UK data reported by DECC (2009a).
 This data is used to distribute miscellaneous and public service gas use in GB.

-Natural gas use data for Northern Ireland are supplied by Phoenix Gas for 1999 onwards (Phoenix Gas, 2008), with a new supplier, Firmus Energy, also providing sales data for 2005 onwards (Firmus Energy, 2008).
+Natural gas use data for Northern Ireland are supplied by Phoenix Gas for 1999 onwards (Phoenix Gas, 2009), with a new supplier, Firmus Energy, also providing sales data for 2005 onwards (Firmus Energy, 2009).
 The commercial consumption is used as an estimate for Northern Ireland miscellaneous and public service gas consumption.
-A more detailed split of gas use across the domestic, commercial and industrial sectors in Northern Ireland in 2005 has previously been provided by Phoenix Gas (Phoenix Gas, 2007).
+A more detailed split of gas use across the domestic, commercial and industrial sectors in Northern Ireland in recent years has been provided by Phoenix Gas, and expert judgement has been used to estimate the overall allocation of gas use to these sectors from the total gas sales data for Northern Ireland.